agirorn/yardman/README.md

   -n, --npm=script         Executable an npm script with the --silent flag -X, --no-start           Do not run the executable on start -w, --watch=files...
-Comma separated list of files to monitor for change -f, --filename=files...
-Appends the path to the changed file to the command to execute -S, --kill-signal=signal Set the kill signal (SIGTERM, SIGKILL), defaults to SIGTERM
+Comma separated list of files to monitor for change -S, --kill-signal=signal Set the kill signal (SIGTERM, SIGKILL), defaults to SIGTERM

+Variables:
+  file: The name of the file that just got updated is injected into the executable command with the template {{file}}

 Example:
   yardman src make
-  yardman src -x make build/result.exe ./test
+  yardman src -x make build/result.exe ./test yardman src -x 'file {{file}}'
 ```

 ## Configuration